-Article 8 Transitional Supreme Court judges
+Article 6 Transitional Supreme Court judges

-- The two leaders shall by consensus select, from a list of candidates presented by the presumed members of the transitional Judiciary Board, three non-Cypriot judges and three judges from each side to sit on the transitional Supreme Court of Cyprus for a period of one year after who shall assume their duties immediately upon entry into force of the Foundation Agreement for a period of 15 calendar months. - 2.
-The presumed members of the transitional Judiciary Board in accordance with the provisions of the draft law shall within 30 days of signature of the Comprehensive Settlement meet upon the invitation of the United Nations in order to propose candidates for the transitional Supreme Court. - 3.
-If the two leaders fail to do so by 31 January 2003, the Secretary-General of the United Nations is invited to select the judges of the transitional Supreme Court.
+- 1. The two leaders shall by consensus select, from a list of candidates presented by the presumed members of the transitional Judiciary Board, three non-Cypriot judges and three judges from each side to sit on the transitional Supreme Court of Cyprus for a period of one year after entry into force of the Foundation Agreement. - 2.
+The presumed members of the transitional Judiciary Board in accordance with the provisions of the draft law shall within 30 days of signature of the Comprehensive Settlement meet upon the invitation of the United Nations in order to propose candidates for the transitional Supreme Court.

-Article 9 Import and distribution licenses
+Article 7 Import and distribution licenses